JakeLi2001/mini-sql-projects/twitch_streamers/README.md

 - Language

 ## 5 Questions
-1. What are the top 5 channel with the highest watch time descending?
+1. What are the top 5 channels with the highest watch time descending?
 2. Which channel has the highest stream time to watch time conversion rate?
-(In other words, how many watch time generated per stream time in minutes)
+(In other words, how many watch time are generated per stream time in minutes)
-3. Find the top 5 count of channels per language.
+3. Find the top 5 counts of channels per language.
 4. What are the top 10 channels with the highest peak viewers and their gap in viewers to the previous channel?
-5. Find top 10 channels that gained the most followers in percentage with at least 1 million followers?
+5. Find the top 10 channels that gained the most followers in percentage with at least 1 million followers?

 ## Answers
 1. xQcOW, summit1g, Gaules, ESL_CSGO, and Tfue have the highest watch time (minutes) in 2019.